DevFelixJ/TranslatorWinform/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------
 Translator using Winform with C#.

-I have used the Newtonsoft.Json repository and the http://api.mymemory.translated.net/ API to perform translations without keys.
+I have used the Newtonsoft.Json library and the http://api.mymemory.translated.net/ API to perform translations without keys.

 -2 text boxes, one for the input text in Spanish and one for the output text to be translated into English.